John List (murderer): Relocation, arrest, and trial

 At trial, List testified that his financial difficulties reached crisis level in 1971 when he was laid off with the closure of the Jersey City bank.
-To avoid sharing this humiliating development with his family, List engaged in the same routine and dress as when employed, leaving home each morning on schedule and spending the day at job interviews or at the Westfield train station, reading newspapers until it was time to come home.
+To avoid sharing this development with his family, List engaged in the same routine and dress as when employed, leaving home each morning on schedule and spending the day at job interviews or at the Westfield train station, reading newspapers until it was time to come home.
 List diverted money from his mother's bank accounts to avoid default on his mortgage.
-The family's financial problems became more strained; List encouraged his children to seek part-time work, ostensibly to teach them maturity and responsibility, but in actuality to help keep the family financially solvent.
+As the family's finances became more strained, List encouraged his children to seek part-time work, ostensibly to teach them maturity and responsibility, but in actuality to help keep the family financially solvent.

 He was also dealing with his wife's alcoholism and her untreated tertiary syphilis, contracted from her first husband and concealed for 18 years.
 According to trial testimony, Helen had pressured List into marriage by falsely claiming that she was pregnant, then insisted that they marry in Maryland, which did not require the premarital syphilis test mandated in most other states at the time.
 Though her health progressively deteriorated, she said nothing to List or her physicians until 1969, when a thorough examination revealed the condition.
 By then, progression of the disease combined with her excessive alcohol consumption had, according to testimony, "transformed her [into]... an unkempt and paranoid recluse" who frequently – and often publicly – humiliated List, comparing his sexual prowess unfavorably with that of her first husband.

-A court-appointed psychiatrist testified that List suffered from obsessive-compulsive personality disorder and that he saw only two solutions to his situation: accept welfare, or kill his family and send their souls to heaven.
+A court-appointed psychiatrist testified that List suffered from obsessive–compulsive personality disorder and that he saw only two solutions to his situation: accept welfare, or kill his family and send their souls to heaven.
 Welfare was an unacceptable option, he reasoned, because it would expose him and his family to ridicule and violate his authoritarian father's teachings regarding the care and protection of family members.

 On April 12, 1990, List was convicted of five counts of first degree murder.
 At his sentencing hearing, he denied direct responsibility for his actions: "I feel that because of my mental state at the time, I was unaccountable for what happened.
 I ask all affected by this for their forgiveness, understanding and prayer."
 The judge was unpersuaded: "John Emil List is without remorse and without honor," he said.
 "After 18 years, five months and 22 days, it is now time for the voices of Helen, Alma, Patricia, Frederick and John F. List to rise from the grave."
 He imposed a sentence of five terms of life imprisonment, to be served consecutively, the maximum permissible penalty at the time.